qcif/cvmfs-setup-example/test/README.md

 This directory contains scripts to simplify testing of the four CernVM-FS hosts.

-A single command can rebuilding everything from scratch.
-That is,
+It allows the hosts to be rebuilt by running a single command that:

-- rebuild the virtual machines from a Glance image;
+- rebuilds the virtual machines from a Glance image;
 - configure the virtual machines with mounted volume storage;
 - copying the setup scripts to the hosts;
 - running the scripts to set up the hosts and create the repositories;